Fundamentals of Prosperity

 After giving, the second fundamental principle of prosperity is saving.

-First is saving for emergencies.
+The first is saving for emergencies.
 Many financial experts recommend at least three to six months of wages saved.
 This is money kept in reserve in case of emergencies.
 Saving starts with a dollar.
 Just get started.

 Storing up for emergencies is a biblical principle.
 What did Joseph do for the first seven years?
 He saved the grain.
-We cannot prevent surprises or calamities, but we can prepare for them.
-Because it is not a question of if they come but when.
+We cannot prevent surprises or calamities, but we can prepare for them because it is not a question of if they come but when.
 Not being prepared is part of what keeps us in debt.
 Being in debt is not what God wants for us.

 “The art of getting riches consists very much in thrift.
 All men are not equally qualified for getting money, but it is in the power of everyone alike to practice this virtue.” — BENJAMIN FRANKLIN